 A lot of people stress out about their credit scores.
-Although the FICO credit score is just one thing that lenders look at, it’s often very important when trying to get a mortgage, a new credit card, or a car loan.
+Although the FICO credit score is just one thing that lenders look at, it’s often crucial to get a mortgage, a new credit card, or a car loan.

 If you don’t know what a credit score is, your credit score is a numerical representation of your credit risk to lenders and creditors.
-Developed by FICO (once known as the Fair Isaac Corporation), this number is determined from a complicated algorithm that attempts to accurately judge how credit-worthy someone is.
+Developed by FICO (once known as the Fair Isaac Corporation), this number is determined by a complicated algorithm that accurately judges someone is.

 Your score can range from 300 to 850, with a countrywide median of 713.

 A higher credit score means that you are trusted with borrowing more money.
 A lower credit score means that you are less likely to be approved for loans and credit cards.

 This score exists primarily to keep lending companies from making risky loans.
 However, you must know yours.
 Get your FREE annual credit report here!